mikeconti/csc211-summer2025/assignments/ha-00/readme.md

-# Assignment 0: Milestones in the History of Computing (due 02/02/25)
+# Assignment 0: Milestones in the History of Computing

 In this assignment you are expected to work in groups.
 Your group will write a short paper titled: `Milestones in the History of Computing`.
 To this end, follow the steps below: